 The winner will be presented at the CETL Reception in April.
 The recipient will present at a Teaching Innovation Showcase in the 2018/2019 academic year, contribute to faculty outreach, and work with CETL staff to support faculty innovation across the University.

 The nominees for this award are open to all full time faculty from all University of Connecticut Campuses.
 This year, one Teaching Innovation Award will be honored and the winner awarded a stipend of $5,000.

-This year, department heads will nominate eligible faculty for the CETL Teaching Innovation Award based on the criteria above.
-Faculty will be notified of their candidacy by November 21st, and will have seven weeks to complete an awards supplemental packet which is due on January 9th.
-A committee of former ITL teaching fellows will review the nominations and determine the winners of the 2017 Center for Excellence in Teaching & Learning Awards.
-Winners will be announced on March 1st and honored at the CETL Awards Reception on April 4, 2017.
+This year, deans and department heads will nominate eligible faculty for the CETL Teaching Innovation Award based on the criteria above.
+Faculty will be notified of their candidacy by December 4th, and will have five weeks to complete an awards supplemental packet which is due on January 8th.
+A committee of former teaching fellows will review the nominations and determine the winners of the 2018 Center for Excellence in Teaching & Learning Awards.
+Winners will be announced on March 5th and honored at the CETL Awards Reception on April 4, 2018.

 Teaching Scholar Award Winner Archives:

 Physiology & Neurobiology